simeoncloud/docs/reporting.md

 ## Q & A
 ### Can I make changes to the reports deployed by Simeon?
 Simeon will continually work to enhance reports.
 Pushing these report updates to your tenant will require us to delete the existing report and create a new copy.
-So, any changes you make to the report will be removed when the **Backfill Power BI Pipeline** is run with the option to **install/reinstall the report** selected.
+So, any changes you make to the report will be removed when the **Backfill Power BI job** is run with the option to **Reinstall/update Simeon reports** selected.
 If, by accident, you lose changes to your reports, we do take a copy of the report before reinstalling and can assist in recovering the old copy.

 ### Can I use the dataset to build my own reports?
 Yes, please!
 If you build a report you think others might like, please let us know and we would be happy to spread the word!